UniversaBlockchain/universa/docs/uniclient/User_Manual.md

 As a result, the `contract.unicon` file will be created from the counterpart contracts.
 Note: use `--name` to save the contract with the name different from the original contract.

+#### Calculating cost of contract processing

+If you want to know how much cost of contract processing you registering is, add key `-cost` at the end:

+    uniclient --register contract.unicon -cost

+This key will calculate cost of processing and prints it to the console.

+However, you can calculate cost of contract processing, but without withdraw that cost, using `--cost` as standalone:

+    uniclient --cost contract.unicon

+This command will calculate cost of processing and prints it to the console, but without real calls to the Universa network.

+Command works with multiple files as other commands.

 #### Output control

 It is possible to format all uniclient output in the JSON format for easy parsing and further processing.
 Use `--json` key.